sharkdp/purescript-flare/docs/Flare.md

 number :: forall e.
 Label -> Number -> UI e Number
 ```

-Creates a text field for a `Number` input from a given label and default
+Creates an input field for a `Number` from a given label and default
 value.

 #### `number_`